 Highly secure encryptor for SWIFT payments

-The Gretacoder 720, was a hightly secure DES-based encryption/decryption
+Gretacoder 720, was a highly secure DES-based encryption/decryption

-It was the successor of earlier data encryptors, such as
+It was the successor to earlier data encryptors, such as

 the the Gretacoder 515 and the Gretacoder 715,

-The actual encryption device is mounted inside a
+The encryption device itself is mounted inside a

 metal frame that is mounted to the rear of the front panel.